Mezaak/Useful-in-Work/README.md

 # Useful in Work

 This section contains various resources and websites that can help you work more efficiently in software development and online interactions.
-These links are useful for asking better questions, getting quality feedback, and contributing to online communities more effectively.
+These websites are useful for asking better questions, getting quality feedback, and contributing to online communities more effectively.

 ## Websites